I’m becoming increasingly impressed by the tiny Aqara sensors – first of today’s bunch – Original Aqara Smart Motion Sensor

 I renamed it to “aqara-movement-1” to avoid having to memorise the usual cryptic Zigbee numbering.
 I’m thinking as this is actually vibration-sensing rather than movement sensing, it belongs on a window or door – or anything indoors really where you want to detect vibration.
 I THINK the part number is DJT11LM (the box was in Chinese).
 Size of the unit is 36mm x 36mm x 9mm

 A quick screen-grab of the payload should show you all you need to know about this tiny device.
 The ad states that “Aqara Smart Motion Sensor need to be used with Xiaomi Upgrade Version Multi-function Gateway or Aqara Hub.
 Cannot be used independently.
-Please confirm the model of the gateway before connecting.” – Trust me, it’s working without any of that on my Zigbee2MQTT-based dongle.
+Please confirm the model of the gateway before connecting.” – Trust me, it’s working without any of that using my Zigbee2MQTT-based SONOFF and dongles.

 Above is what comes out of an MQTT payload when you shake the sensor (I was holding it at the time) – simple.